exercism/ruby/README.md

 You'll need a recent (1.9.3+) version of Ruby, but that's it.
 Minitest ships with the language, so you're all set.

-## Working on Problems
+## Working on Test Suites

 Each problem should have a test suite and an example solution.
 The example solution should be named `example.rb`.

-**Some problems are generated from shared inputs/outputs, see [Generated Problems](#generated-problems) below.** In short, if the problem directory contains an `example.tt` file, then it's a generated problem.
+**Some test suites are generated from shared inputs/outputs, see [Generated Test Suites](#generated-test-suites) below.** In short, if the problem directory contains an `example.tt` file, then it's a generated problem.

-### Hard-coded Problems
+### Hard-coded Test Suites

 Run the test with `ruby path/to/the_test.rb`.

 At the moment the Ruby problems `skip` all but the first test, in order to not overwhelm people with errors.

-If you want to temporarily disable the skips while working on a problem, you can run the file with a shim that temporarily disables them:
+If you want to temporarily disable the skips while working on a test suite, you can run the file with a shim that temporarily disables them: